DARSakthi/DARSakthi.github.io/_talks/levin-lab-0.markdown

 published: true
 ---

-I gave a talk to the Levin lab about my recent work on gauge symmetries, inference, and self-organisation.
+I am giving a talk to the Levin lab about my recent work on gauge symmetries, inference, and self-organisation.

 _Abstract_: